Tour the seat of Welsh democracy

 The Norwegian Church and cafe

 Although we don’t seem to make much of it, Cardiff played a huge role in the Industrial Revolution - coal from the South Wales valleys was shipped to the world from the port of Cardiff.
 This made Cardiff a rich city, attracting sailors and seamen from across the world, a legacy that perseveres in the diversity of Cardiff’s docklands communities today.
 The Norwegian Church was built to serve the Norwegian sailors who docked in the city.
 Today the restored church - with its attractive white clapboard cladding and pointy spire - features an interesting gallery and friendly café with a patio offering views across the bay.
-Also interesting fact - this is the church that Roald Dahl was christened in.
+Interesting fact - this is the church that Roald Dahl was christened in.

 Explore the past

 The Coal Exchange building in Mount Stuart Square represents a significant part of Cardiff’s industrial history.
 Towards the end of the 1800s Cardiff was the biggest coal port in the world with up to 10,000 coal owners, ship owners and their agents using the Coal Exchange every day; doing business, and making their fortunes.
 Rumour has it the first £1m cheque was written here.
 After the decline of the coal industry, the building has been used as everything from a gig venue to the proposed home of the Welsh Assembly in the 1970s (the vote did not pass, and so the building remained empty).
 It's recently been converted to a hotel with many of the building’s original features still remain on show - if you don’t need a place to stay, you can still pop in for coffee or a cocktail, and to have a nose around.